Or Yehuda: Ottoman period

-The built-up area of two Muslim Palestinian villages, Kafr 'Ana in the east and Saqiya to the west, are located within the current Or Yehuda city limits.
-Both villages date back to at least the 16th century, when Haseki sultan endowed them to its Jerusalem soup kitchen.
-During the 18th and 19th centuries, the area belonged to the Nahiyeh (sub-district) of Lod that encompassed the area of the present-day city of Modi'in-Maccabim-Re'ut in the south to the present-day city of El'ad in the north, and from the foothills in the east, through the Lod Valley to the outskirts of Jaffa in the west.
+The built-up area of two Muslim Arab villages, Kafr 'Ana in the east and Saqiya to the west, are located within the current Or Yehuda city limits.
+Both villages date back to at least the 16th century, when Suleiman the Magnificent's haseki sultan, Roxelana aka Hürrem Sultan, endowed them to her Jerusalem soup kitchen.
+During the 18th and 19th centuries, the area belonged to the nahiyeh (sub-district) of Lydda that encompassed the area of the present-day city of Modi'in-Maccabim-Re'ut in the south to the present-day city of El'ad in the north, and from the foothills in the east, through the Lod Valley to the outskirts of Jaffa in the west.
 This area was home to thousands of inhabitants in about 20 villages, who had at their disposal tens of thousands of hectares of prime agricultural land.

 British Mandate

 In the 1931 census of Palestine conducted by the British Mandate authorities, Kafr 'Ana had a population of 1,824 Muslims in 449 houses and Saqiya 663 Muslim inhabitants in 142 houses.